ArtjomP/articles/command-executor/index.en.md

 # Executing ICommand in a testable way

 [ICommand](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.icommand?view=net-5.0) is the key interface used in C# for implementing [Command pattern](https://en.wikipedia.org/wiki/Command_pattern).
 This pattern can be helpful not only for UI frameworks but for [replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring.
-Using replace Function with Command for solving method complexity in a testable way described [here](/replace-function-with-command/index.en.md).
+Using the replace Function with Command refactoring for solving method complexity in a testable way described [here](/replace-function-with-command/index.en.md).
 The article introduced abstraction [ICommandExecutor](/replace-function-with-command\src\replace-function-with-command\ICommandExecutor.cs) that allows to make [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring testable & expandable.

 This article develops the [ICommandExecutor](/replace-function-with-command\src\replace-function-with-command\ICommandExecutor.cs) makes two implementations of it [CommandExecutor](/command-executor/pt.CommandExecutor/pt.CommandExecutor.Common/CommandExecutor.cs) and [ReactiveUICommandExecutor](//command-executor/pt.CommandExecutor/pt.CommandExecutor.ReactiveUI/ReactiveUICommandExecutor.cs) for basic commands and